yclas/guides/docs/Content-automatic-emails-sent-to-users.md

 - _Your plan [PLAN.NAME] has expired (_**_plan-expired_**_)_:
 Email sent to user with a link to pay and renew his subscription.

+- _Password Changed [SITE.NAME] -> password-changed_:

+  Message to inform user that his password has been changed.

+- _New reply: [TITLE] -> messaging-reply_:

+  Message to inform if a message response has been received.

+- _Welcome to [SITE.NAME]! -> auth-verify-email_:

+  Message sent to customers  for email verification.

+- _Mark as received reminder for [ORDER.DESC] #[ORDER.ID] -> mark-as-received_:

+   Message to inform that the email has been received.

 ## Set Email from

 This feature is currently available only on all sites hosted at  [Yclas.com](https://yclas.com/)